monime-lab/gotries/README.md

 }

 func exampleTwo() {
-	resp, err := gotries.Call(context.TODO(), func(state gotries.State) (interface{}, error) {
+	// the library is cancel or timeout aware on the Context during scheduling or on an error resp, err := gotries.Call(context.TODO(), func(state gotries.State) (interface{}, error) {
 		if state.CurrentAttempts() == 2 {
 			return "It's a success!!!", nil